Carpenter Bees

 Carpenter bees, known for their large size and destructive habits, can cause structural damage to homes by hollowing out wood for nesting.
 This comprehensive guide explores their behavior, lifecycle, and prevention tips to protect your home.

-What Are Ants & Why Should You Care?
+What Are Carpenter Bees & Why Should You Care?

 Carpenter bees are large, solitary bees known for drilling holes into untreated wood to create nests.
 Unlike honeybees, carpenter bees do not produce honey but play a vital role in pollination.
 Their tunneling habits, however, can weaken wooden structures, leading to costly repairs.